Kaspersky MLAD uses the HTTP Connector to receive data from CSV files by uploading data using the POST

 Certificates and certificate keys can be uploaded only as files in DER or PEM format.

-button in the corresponding field.
+To delete the certificate file or certificate key, click the button in the corresponding field.
 To save the certificate file or certificate key on your computer, click the

 button in the corresponding field.